St. Luke's Church, Munich: History and description

 The history of Protestant churches in Munich is comparatively recent.
 The first Protestant groups early in the 16th century were banned and suppressed.
-The Electorate of Bavaria was predominantly Catholic under the reigning Wittelsbach family after the Reformation, but in 1799 the Wittelsbach head, Prince-elector Max IV Joseph married Friederike Karoline Wilhelmine; a Lutheran princess, and there was suddenly a Protestant presence at court in Munich.
-19th century Munich also became a city with a growing number of immigrants from other regions of Germany, many of them Lutherans.
+The Electorate of Bavaria was predominantly Catholic under the reigning Wittelsbach family after the Reformation; but in 1799 the Wittelsbach head, Prince-elector Max IV Joseph, married Friederike Karoline Wilhelmine, a Lutheran princess, and there was suddenly a Protestant presence at court in Munich.
+Nineteenth-century Munich also became a city with a growing number of immigrants from other regions of Germany, many of them Lutherans.

 In 1826, there were already 6,000 Lutheran parishioners in the city.
 The first Protestant church, St. Matthew, was inaugurated in 1833.
 It was demolished in 1938 by the Nazis and rebuilt after the World War II in another location.
 The second Protestant church, St Mark's, was inaugurated in 1877.
 By the last decades of the 19th century, Munich's Lutherans were in need of a third, and larger church.
 But the Bavarian royal family was concerned to protect the Catholic character of the city, therefore the Lutherans were given land on the banks of the river Isar to build St. Luke's.
 The first stone was laid on 29 June 1893 and the church was consecrated on the first Advent, 1896.

 Architecture and art

 The architect Albert Schmidt has used pre-Reformation styles in order to please the Roman Catholic city rulers: The exterior architecture is built in Romanesque forms, while the interior is reminiscent of the early Rhenish Gothic based on the geometric shape of a Greek cross.
 In the east there is a three-sided apse, the western facade is seven-sided and has square towers.

-St. Luke's had some artistically outstanding stained glass windows from 1896–99, which had been created by the München Mayer'sche Hofkunstanstalt (Mayer's court art workshop Munich) after drafts of the Englishman Charles Dixon, one of the best-renowned glass painter of his time.
+St. Luke's had some artistically outstanding stained glass windows from 1896 to 1899, which had been created by the München Mayer'sche Hofkunstanstalt (Mayer's court art workshop Munich) after drafts of the Englishman Charles Dixon, one of the best-renowned glass painters of his time.

 Those windows were destroyed irretrievably during the great air raid of 6/7 September 1943.
 The lost windows of the chancel were replaced by new ones by Hermann Kaspar in 1946.
 The altar painting is a work of the artist Gustav Adolf Goldberg, which is dedicated to the Entombment of Christ.